kkuppens/aws_sagemaker/Readme.md

 # AWS SageMaker - Projects

-In this repo you'll find artificats and projects related to AWS SageMaker
+In this repo you'll find artificats and projects related to AWS SageMaker and AWS Machine Learning Engineer Nanodegree